-What did the prophet Isaiah know 2700 years ago that we, sitting amongst our stacks of Bibles and reference books still seem to be missing?
-We pride ourselves on knowledge, the good deeds we do, the way we live our lives and the rules we keep for ourselves.
+What did the prophet Isaiah know 2700 years ago that we, sitting amongst our stacks of Bibles and reference books, seem to be missing?
+We pride ourselves on knowledge, the good deeds we do, the way we live our lives, and the rules we keep for ourselves.
 We participate weekly in our houses of worship and display many wonderful outward attributes of godly behavior so clear to others.
-They all prove how tight we are with God.
-It sure may impress others and we are comforted to think this also impresses Him.
+They all prove how tight we are with God, how right we are with God.
+It may impress others and we think we impress God.

-There is a distinction between our view of what God wants from us and what He actually requires of us.
-I have only started to understand what Isaiah spoke of so long ago and thus warned the early God-followers.
-It’s been twenty five years since my profession of Jesus as Savior.
-I am grasping in my spirit that God not only cares about the ones on the edge, He wants me to care about them too.
-In the upside down economy of God-things, He tells me that when I care so much that I “spend” myself in the caring of others, the rest of my life will fall into place.
+It’s been almost thirty years since my profession of Jesus as Savior, yet I’ve only started to understand what Isaiah spoke of so long ago as he warned the early God-followers.
+God not only cares about the ones on the edge, He wants me to care about them too.
+In the upside down economy of God-things, He tells me that when I care so much that I “spend” myself caring of others, the other parts of my life will fall into place.

-One day however, the stranger and I acknowledged one another yet again.
-I asked if she minded if I turned around and walked in her direction with her for awhile.
+One day however, the stranger and I acknowledged one another.
+I asked if she minded if I turned around and walked in her direction for awhile.
 Years later, I can see that a small gesture of acknowledgment was the spark God would use to change my life on numerous levels.

 So, Netto Montoya and I became hiking buddies.
-The second time we hiked and I walked her back to her truck, I spotted a key ring with rainbow colored metal rings on it hanging from her rear view mirror of her truck.
-“Hmmm”, I wondered, “is she gay?”
+The second time we hiked, I walked her back to her truck.
+I spotted a rainbow colored metal key ring hanging from the rear view mirror of her truck.
+“Hmmm”, I wondered, “Is she gay?”

-It was respectful.
-I don’t think I have ever been one of the type of judgmental Christians, thank you God for saving me from that burden!
-I was keenly aware of what the Bible said about homosexuality, or at least that is what I thought.
-I certainly had read the verses in my studies but had not invested any more time than a cursory reading.
+I don’t think I have ever been one of the type of judgmental Christians.
+I was keenly aware of what the Bible said about homosexuality, or at least what I thought it said.
+I had read the verses in my studies, but hadn’t invested any time beyond a cursory reading.
 I knew what pastors, preachers and teachers said about the issue and believed it.
-Why wouldn’t I? it did not affect my life; I had no one in my immediate circles to whom it mattered.
+Why wouldn’t I?
+It didn’t affect my life.

 We hiked hundreds of miles more in the coming years.
-On trails, we were understanding each other clearly, but found ourselves having to substantiate our friendship to our respective circle of friends.
-Just as skeptical were my friends, hers were equally questioning.
-Though openness and trust, I found a person who answered all my dumb questions about lesbianism.
-As dumb as you can imagine them, I asked them.
+We each found ourselves having to substantiate our friendship to our respective circle of friends.
+Just as skeptical as were my friends, hers were equally questioning.
+Though openness and trust, I found in Netto a person who answered all my dumb questions about lesbianism.
+As dumb as you can imagines a question, I asked them.
 I knew nothing.
 Never being offended, nor secretive, Netto answered.

-I can still remember absolutely, vividly, where we were on a trail when she told me she was going to a lesbian RV camp out and looked forward to the “only place where she felt safe”.
-I knew her and by then loved her and had no way of identifying with what she felt internally.
+I can still remember absolutely, vividly, where we were on a trail when she told me she was going to a lesbian RV camp out and looked forward to the “only place where she felt safe.”
+I knew her well by then and loved her, yet had no way of identifying with her feelings.
 “Safe?”
-I wondered, I always felt safe.
-She said that society let her know she was the “lowest of the low” being a woman, a Native American and a lesbian.
+I was confused.
+I always felt safe.
+She said that society let her know she was the “lowest of the low” — being a woman, a Native American, and a lesbian.